 The Pangiallo Romano, literally “Roman Yellow Bread,” is a Roman dessert typically prepared on the Winter Solstice day as a good omen hoping that the sun will return soon.
 For this reason, it has a golden crust.
 It has a lot of ingredients, but it is effortless and fast to prepare.

-We recently moved to Milano, immediately after the second lockdown, decreasing our chances to get to know people in the region; so we knew the holidays were going to be very lonely.
-We had the option to visit friends in Rome before the Christmas lockdown, and we took it without thinking twice!
+We recently moved to Milano immediately after the second lockdown, decreasing our chances to get to know people in the region, so we knew the holidays were going to be very lonely.
+However, we had the option to visit friends in Rome before the Christmas lockdown, and we took it without thinking twice!

-We are still in Rome, and we have also had the chance to explore more in-depth Roman Cuisine; and we will be dedicating a full post about Rome, its Cuisine, traveling tips, and traditional and re-invented recipes soon!
+We are still in Rome, and we have also had the chance to explore Roman Cuisine more in-depth, and we will be dedicating an entire post about Rome, its Cuisine, traveling tips, and traditional and re-invented recipes; soon!

-This seasonal recipe reminds me of the Christmas cake we have in Panama, my hometown since it shares some commonalities, such as candied and dry fruits and nuts.
-What makes it very different is the presence of chocolate, honey, and saffron.
+This seasonal recipe reminds me of the Christmas cake we have in Panama, my hometown, since it shares some commonalities, such as candied and dry fruits and nuts.
+However, what makes it very different is the presence of chocolate, honey, and saffron.

 I made two versions: a traditional one, where I only changed the only non-vegan ingredient to make it vegan: Maple Syrup in place of honey.